 I believe that man should be taught to have ALL faith and trust in God, His Son, and their word as written by the Holy Spirit, and if so taught he will hold to it, and not disgrace the cause by backsliding.
-If he has not such faith he will never repent (i. e. give up All sins he has been committing) as using tobacco, alcohol, cocaine, swearing, use of filthy language, etc.); clean himself inside and out, and try to be pure as Christ is pure, and remember, "That there is no condemnation to him who is in Christ Jesus, who walks not after the flesh, but after the Spir-
+If he has not such faith he will never repent (i. e. give up All sins he has been committing) as using tobacco, alcohol, co-caine, swearing, use of filthy language, etc.); clean himself inside and out, and try to be pure as Christ is pure, and remember, "That there is no condemnation to him who is in Christ Jesus, who walks not after the flesh, but after the Spirit."

 I believe that if sinners are properly taught, and brought to love Christ as he should be, and must be before Christ will accept him, he will gladly give up all things that would hinder him in the service of God.
 The great trouble and hindering cause in many cases is, the preacher sets him the example in sin.
 I know this is true, for I have seen it frequently demonstrated.
-"Woe un-
+"Woe unto you blind guides" who stand on the street corners in front of your church houses with a crowd of youngsters and smoke your damnable cigarettes, and lead the erring one to "the movies."

-"Be not deceived; God is not mocked; you shall reap what you sow.'
+"Be not deceived; God is not mocked; you shall reap what you sow."